mysociety/alaveteli/docs/installing/docker.md

 The supplied scripts in the `./docker` directory will create you a Docker container which has everything you need to work on Alaveteli.

+The setup script expects to find a directory named `alaveteli-themes` alongside your Alaveteli checkout (this is where it will clone the default theme, and where the container looks for your themes).
+Create it if it doesn't already
+exist:

+        mkdir -p ../alaveteli-themes

 To create a Docker container with Alaveteli installed, run the setup script:

         ./docker/setup